 The Work-Life Equation Podcast: Peaceful Parenting on Busy Workdays

-On this episode of the Work-Life Equation: Peaceful Parenting 101.
 We’ve all been there…the get-out-the-door chaos, the after-work frenzy, those toddler-parent moments when things just seem to go, “kaboom.”
 Is there a better way?
 Parenting expert and psychologist Jennifer Gillette says unequivocally…yes.
-She’s got the tips, tricks, and strategies to tame the tantrums and put what she calls Peaceful Parenting back into your day.
+She’s got the tips, tricks, and strategies to tame the tantrums and put what she calls peaceful parenting back into your day.
 Subscribe to the Work-Life Equation on iTunes.